 Astigmatism is very common.
 It sometimes occurs after certain types of eye surgery, such as cataract surgery.

-Astigmatism makes it difficult to see fine details, either close up or from a distance.
+Astigmatism makes it hard to see fine details, either close up or from a distance.

 Mild astigmatism may not need to be corrected.